-GILLBT is a Ghanian organization, which believes mother tongue literacy and the Word of God in our mother tongue brings freedom and life to Ghanaians and our communities.
+We believe mother tongue literacy and the word of God in our mother tongue brings freedom and life to Ghanaians and our communities.

 We partner with our communities to develop and monitor projects to:

-- Develop and translate the Bible into various Ghanian languages
+- Translate the Bible into various Ghanaian languages

 Transformed lives for God’s glory through the effective use of the Word of God in the mother tongue.